Our goal is a better life for everyone affected by Mental Illness.

 So take a chance go beyond the ordinary, it may take some time, but I can promise you, you won't regret it.

 BP and Me:

 Moving forward not looking back is key to continue on this journey.
-Yes, we have made it mistakes burned a lot of bridges but who hasn’t.
+Yes, we have made mistakes, burned a lot of bridges, but who hasn’t.
 Learning to live and forgive oneself is the first step towards moving forward.
-We have difficult times during this BP journey and we may at times feel we are so alone, so different and cannot give anymore but we have and continue to do so.
+We have difficult times during this BP journey and we may at times feel we are so alone, so different, and cannot give anymore, but we have and continue to do so.
 For its not the BP which defined us as who we are, nor will we let it control our lives.
 Our relationship with BP is not a close one, nor do we want it to be, but the relationship we have with ourselves is an important one.
-Loving ourselves, understanding ourselves!
-What we are about and who we are.
+Loving ourselves, understanding ourselves, is what we are about, and who we are.
 The BP life is a journey we take every day.

 Mental Health Support Community Group'S Blog

 Mental Health Support Community Wall

 The following links are listed to provide you with additional online mental health care information and counseling resources.
 The links are not endorsed or controlled by The Mental Health Support Community, and we are not responsible for the content provided on these sites.

 The resources above have been provided to help narrow your search to specific, targeted drug information.
 Information is available for both consumers and healthcare professionals on over 24,000 prescription and over the counter medicines available primarily in the USA.

 Find Drugs by Disease or Condition